 As I’ve mentioned many times before, we start our day with Morning Time.
 This peaceful way of easing into our day is something I cherish.
 At this time, I read aloud from a variety of books.
 Since we were studying Manitoba, I made sure that the books I chose were related to this province.

-The read-aloud book we read was from the Canadian Flyer Series, entitled, Make it Fair!
-This historical fiction book was a light read and covered Nellie McClung and her fight for women’s rights to vote.
+The read-aloud book we read was from the Canadian Flyer Series, entitled Make it Fair!
+This historical fiction book was a light read and covered Nellie McClung and her fight for women’s voting rights.

-Canada Close Up: Manitoba was a fabulous non-fiction book.
+Canada Close Up: Manitoba was a fabulous nonfiction book.
 We’ve enjoyed all the books in this series.
-It’s full of photos and gives us additional information about the province.
+It’s full of photos and provides additional information about the province.
 We read 1-2 chapters per week throughout the month.

 VIDEOS

 We watched many videos during the month.
-Most of the videos were provided by links through The Canadian Adventure Online Edition.
-The videos were beautiful and many times it felt like we were seeing and experiencing the sights of Manitoba.
+Most videos were provided through The Canadian Adventure Online Edition.
+The videos were beautiful, and often, it felt like we were seeing and experiencing the sights of Manitoba.

 I also appreciated the additional videos about the Metis culture.
-The information provided in those videos really helped us gain an understanding and appreciation for the Metis.
-There was even a tutorial for how to weave a Metis sash!
+The information provided in those videos helped us gain an understanding and appreciation for the Metis.
+There was even a tutorial on how to weave a Metis sash!

 ARTIST STUDY

-Every month we study an artist who pairs well with the province we’re exploring.
-This month we studied Walter J. Phillips.
-He lived in Winnipeg, Manitoba for 28 years and painted many pictures of the region.
+Every month, we study an artist who is well-suited to the province we’re exploring.
+This month, we studied Walter J. Phillips.
+He lived in Winnipeg, Manitoba, for 28 years and painted many pictures of the region.

 The Walter J. Phillips paintings that we studied were: